mwafaka/cloudinary/README.md

-### Use Cloudinary with reatc
+# Use Cloudinary with react

-## upload images to cloudinary and use them to render components with images as arrays
+## upload images to cloudinary and use them to render components with images as arrays .

 ![alt text](./demo.png)